I’m testing Légère American Cut synthetic saxophone reeds.

 While a synthetic reed might be more expensive than cane, but they are better value for money because they are so reliable and durable. plus, you’re not wasting precious practice time fiddling with your reeds.
 With a Légère reed you know you’re going to get a great sound every time you pick up your sax.

 If you want to check out synthetic reeds I would definitely give these American Cut a try.
+Also Legere have a really useful reed strength comparison chart on their website.
+You can check it out here.

 And if you want to make great progress on your saxophone, check out what Sax School can do for you.